minhuanli/minhuanli.github.io/_posts/2021-02-16-ThermodynamicModelofTranscriptionRegulation.md

    Not true!
 Lots of cooperativity (positive and negative) in factor binding and recruitment

-Given nearly all the assumptions are not questionable, can this model still be considered informative?
+Given nearly all the assumptions are questionable, can this model still be considered informative?
 Even though it might correspond with some experiemental data.